About Us

 Privacy practices at our Georgia hospitals and facilities

-If you have a question about HIPAA or think your privacy has been violated, please contact Tanner’s privacy or HIPAA security officer.
+If you have a question about HIPAA or think your privacy has been violated, please contact Tanner’s compliance or HIPAA security officer.

 Blogs